klavgen/klavgen/README.tmpl.md

 ## Important configs

 - `CaseConfig.switch_type` allows you to set the type of switches (`SwithType.MX` or `SwithType.CHOC`)
+- `CaseConfig.use_switch_holders` determines whether the keyboard will use switch holders (affects the cutouts and whether a switch holder is returned when rendering the keyboard).
 - `CaseConfig.detachable_palm_rests` allows you to set whether palm rests should be detachable, or part of the case bottom.
 - `CaseConfig.side_fillet` sets a fillet on the case vertical edges.
 You should likely always use it in the final